-You don’t need a referral to attend, you just need to register to book your place.
-You can either download and complete this form or email email@example.com for a Word document form.
-Please return your form to us via email to secure your place.
+You don’t need a referral to attend, you just need to register on the form below to book your place.

 Designed to help us understand mental health challenges and teach skills for self-management:

 For example: ‘Introduction to Anxiety’, ‘Introduction to Depression’, ‘Living Well With Our Voices’, ‘A Good Night’s Sleep’, ‘Problem Busting for Less Stress’ and ‘Wellbeing, Self-care and Resilience’

 Designed to improve wellbeing and keep us well: